stuh84/ccie-rs-notes/quick-notes/eigrp.md

 * Allows hubs to advertise multiple equal-cost routes
 * Might require max paths
 * Split horizon disabled
+* Can advertise up to 4 additonal paths
+* Only in named config
 * Variance must be 1
 * no next-hop-self (require NH)
 * no-ecmp-mode - Deactivates internal optimization, walks over all equal costpaths, any routes successors shoudl be reachable over int which route going to be readv, only applies to successor, not additional entires

+**Bandwidth Pacing**
+* By default uses max 50% of config'd bw on int
+* `ip bandwidth-percent eigrp ASN VALUE`

+**Route tag enhancements**
+* Can be assigned as dotted decimal
+* Can filter routes using a wildcard mask because of this

 **Stub**
 * Configured on spokes